-We took a mom & daughter trip to London over thanksgiving break.
+We took a mom & daughter trip to London over Thanksgiving break.
 It was on N’s list of places to visit for a few years.
-London is the perfect destination for a teenager – with its history, pop culture, universities, Sherlock Holmes, the country side, museums, great food, theater, shopping, parks… the list is so long we could fill up more than two weeks.
+London is the perfect destination for a teenager – with its history, pop culture, universities, Sherlock Holmes, the countryside, museums, great food, theater, shopping, parks… the list is so long we could fill up more than two weeks.

-We expected it to be cold and rainy but like a Londoner friend had said, rain is just a part of life, just go with it.
+We expected it to be cold and rainy but as a Londoner friend had said, rain is just a part of life, just go with it.
 We had some drizzles and some sunny days and we made the most of them.

 Here’s our week in brief, with each location covered in its own blog post.